MicrosoftDocs/appcenter-docs/docs/sdk/analytics/cordova.md

 ## Custom events

-You can track your own custom events with up to five properties to know what's happening in your app, understand user actions, and see the aggregates in the App Center portal.
+You can track your own custom events with **up to twenty properties** to understand the interaction between your users and the app.

 Once you have started the SDK, use the `trackEvent` method to track your events with properties.
 You can send **up to 200 distinct event names**.
-Also, there is a maximum limit of 256 characters per event name and 64 characters per event property name and event property value.
+Also, there is a maximum limit of 256 characters per event name and 125 characters per event property name and event property value.

 ```js
 var success = function() {